-- Having unpacked all the fuel-bed components proceed with placing the rear matrix centrally and to the rear of the burner tray ensuring that it touches the ceramic fire-back. - Place the middle matrix onto the burner board so that it keys into the triangular depression on the board (see Figure 18). - Insert the front fuel spike between the board and the front of the metal tray (see Figure 18). - Unpack the square coals and insert them into the spikes as shown in Figure 19.
+- 1. Having unpacked all the fuel-bed components proceed with placing the rear matrix pieces centrally and to the rear of the burner tray ensuring that it touches the ceramic fire-back. - 2.
+Place the middle matrix pieces onto the burner board so that they key into the triangular depression on the board (see Figure 18). - 3.
+Insert the front fuel spike between the board and the front of the metal tray (see Figure 18). - 4.
+Unpack the square coals and insert them centrally into the spikes as shown in Figure 19.
 Then place Large Random coals on the middle matrix such that they are bridging across to the rear matrix. - 5.
-Continue laying the coals as shown in Figure 20 to Figure 23 ensuring that the coals are placed 'loosely'.
+Continue laying the coals as shown in Figure 20 to Figure 23, ensuring that the coals are placed 'loosely'.
 Packing the coals too tightly together will result in a poor flame picture.
-The best results come from a 'loose' fuel build. - After the appliance has been allowed to warm up, small adjustments (using a small pair of tongs) may be made to the top layer to achieve the desired flame picture. - 7.
-It is recommended that the coals be left alone once the desired flame picture has been achieved.
-Constant moving of the coals causes the coals to disintegrate and/or cause discolouration.
+The best results come from a 'loose' fuel build. - 6.
+After the appliance has been allowed to warm up, small adjustments (using a small pair of tongs) may be made to the top layer to achieve the desired flame picture. - 7.
+It is recommended that the coals be left alone once the desired flame picture has Constant moving of been achieved. the coals causes the coals to disintegrate and/or cause discolouration.